2024–25 Minnesota Timberwolves season: Draft

-The Timberwolves had one first-round pick and one second-round pick entering the draft.
+The Timberwolves had one first-round pick and one second-round pick entering the draft, both of which were acquired through previous trades.
 For the first time in franchise history, the Timberwolves worked on the NBA draft for two straight days instead of one day like it had been since the franchise first existed back in 1989.
 On the first night of the draft, the Timberwolves would trade with the San Antonio Spurs to acquire former Overtime Elite and University of Kentucky guard Rob Dillingham.
 Near the end of the first night of the draft, the Timberwolves would draft Terrence Shannon with the 27th pick of the draft.
 Then, on the second day of the draft, Minnesota would draft Swedish power forward Bobi Klintman from the Cairns Taipans of Australia.